Higher-Order Linear Differential Equations for Unitary Matrix Integrals: Applications and Generalisations: Jack polynomial based hypergeometric function form

-see e.g.~\cite[Eq.~(12.46)]{Fo10}.
-With this notation we then have as the series definition of the generalised hypergeometric function in question (see e.g.~\cite[\S 13.1]{Fo10})
+see, e.g.,~\cite[equation~(12.46)]{Fo10}.
+With this notation we then have as the series definition of the generalised hypergeometric function in question (see, e.g.,~\cite[Section~13.1]{Fo10})

-In the case $n=1$ this is independent of $\alpha$ and reduces to its classical scalar counterpart ${}_pF_q$.
+In the case $n=1$, this is independent of $\alpha$ and reduces to its classical scalar counterpart ${}_pF_q$.

-We are now in a position to specify the result of \cite{Fo93c} which allows the RHS of (\ref{2.0}) to be identified as a Jack polynomial based generalised hypergeometric function.
-Thus, for general $\alpha > 0$,
+We are now in a position to specify the result of \cite{Fo93c} which allows the right-hand side of~\eqref{2.0} to be identified as a Jack polynomial based generalised hypergeometric function.
+Thus, for general~${\alpha > 0}$,

-(see too \cite[Eq.~(13.27)]{Fo10} and \cite[Eq.~(4.32)]{Fo25}), where $c \in \mathbb Z_{\ge 1}$ (this restriction can be removed by suitably deforming the implied circular contours in (\ref{15.141x}) to Hankel loops \cite[Proof of Prop.~2]{Fo13}) and
+(see too \cite[equation~(13.27)]{Fo10} and \cite[equation~(4.32)]{Fo25}), where $c \in \mathbb Z_{\ge 1}$ (this restriction can be removed by suitably deforming the implied circular contours in \eqref{15.141x} to Hankel loops \cite[proof of Proposition~2]{Fo13}) and

-The notation $(t)^n$ on the LHS denotes that $\mathbf x = (t,t,\dots,t)$, and thus all $n$ components are equal to $t$.
-Making use of (\ref{1.4}), it follows from (\ref{15.141x}) that
+The notation $(t)^n$ on the left-hand side denotes that $\mathbf x = (t,t,\dots,t)$, and thus all $n$ components are equal to $t$.
+Making use of \eqref{1.4}, it follows from \eqref{15.141x} that

-for a derivation of this result, and its generalisation for $\alpha=1/2$ and $\alpha = 2$, based on the theory of zonal polynomials, see \cite{FR09}).
+for a derivation of this result, and its generalisation for $\alpha=1/2$ and $\alpha = 2$, based on the theory of zonal polynomials, see \cite{FR09}.
 Extending this, for any $q \in \mathbb Z_{\ge 0}$ we read off that

-recall (\ref{1.6}) in relation to the case $q=l$.
+recall \eqref{1.6} in relation to the case $q=l$.

 Specifying the circular $\beta$ ensemble CE${}_{\beta,n}$ is the eigenvalue PDF